 You can change the order of the columns in a table at any time.
+You can also hide columns, and display hidden columns in a report table.

 How to change the order of columns

 Use one of the following methods to change the order of columns: